StuyPulse/team694.github.io/sponsors/index.md

             <h4>Interested in becoming a sponsor?</h4>
         </div>
     </div>
-{% for sponsor in page.sponsors %}
+{% for sponsor in site.data.sponsors.sponsors %}
     <div class="span3 sponsor-logo-container">
         {% if sponsor.site %}<a href="{{ sponsor.site }}">{% endif %}
         {% if sponsor.logo %}